 When this happens at your company, you might find a lot of conflict between team members.
 It can be difficult to find the right balance between competing priorities.
 The key is for each team to understand its role in the process and responsibilities – and then communicate with each other.

 It's common for salespeople to have a different idea about what will sell than marketers do.

-The influential voices of sales, marketing, and other stakeholders often differ when it comes to prioritizing one feature over another — each of them has their own knowledge base that helps inform their opinion about what a customer is looking for in your product.
+The influential voices of sales, marketing, and other stakeholders often differ when it comes to prioritizing one feature over another.
+Each of them has their knowledge base that helps inform their opinion about what a customer is looking for in your product.

-It's up to you as a product manager to make sure everyone is heard while still making sure that you’re taking in enough outside feedback from customers and data so you can make the best possible decisions for your organization and its users.
+It's up to you as a product manager to make sure everyone is heard.
+But you have to make sure that you’re taking in enough outside feedback from customers and data so you can make the best possible decisions for your organization and its users.

 The product can be caught in the middle of it all.

-Sometimes, the lines between sales, marketing, and product become blurred.
+Occasionally, the lines between sales, marketing, and product become blurred.
 Salespeople can have opinions about what features to add.
-Marketers can be asked to write copy for a brand new feature that has never existed before.
+Marketers can be asked to write copy for a brand-new feature that has never existed before.
 Product managers may have unique insights into what customers are asking for that sales occasionally overlooks.
 When this happens, the product can be caught in the middle of it all.

 Product has to balance the needs of all the different voices pitching in on the design and product decisions.

 Part of the job as a product manager is being an expert on navigating all the different groups that have control over products and making sure you can balance their needs.
 This means balancing sales and marketing, as well as balancing short-term goals with long-term ones.
 It also means balancing conflicting opinions while working with your team—you might have to balance a UX designer who thinks one thing with an engineering manager who thinks something else.

 Most importantly, it means balancing the needs of your product, sales, and marketing.
 Each has different priorities, different ways they think about growth, and different plans for success.
 You must make sure they work together seamlessly.